osjupiter/JadowMD/readme.md

 JadowMD
 ===

-JadowMD is an alternative markdown to html documents tool.
+JadowMD is command line tool to generate html documents from markdown files.
-This tool is under development.

 Overview
 ---